DanielWsk/eksHelm/README.md

 ## Terraform Instructions
 Before we set up our kubernetes cluster, we must first create our ifrastructure to host our cluster.
 This project uses terraform to build the infrastructure on AWS.
 - First we must set our desired variables inside the .tfvars file.
 There are two files, dev.tfvars and prod.tfvars.
 You can set different variables for different environments.
 Here you set how many subnets you want and what cidr ranges they will have.
-[The number of subnets is determined by how many cidr ranges you set] This is also where you set how many nodes(EC2 instances) you would like in your node group.
+[The number of subnets is determined by how many cidr ranges you set] This is also where you set how many nodes (EC2 instances) you would like in your node group.
 - Next all you need to do is apply the terraform template.
-To do so, type in the command: **terraform apply -var-file=<name of tfvars file>**
+To do so, type in the command: **terraform apply -var-file={name of tfvars file}**
 *Note: Terraform will take a long time to create the kubernetes cluster and node group.
 Just hang in there.
 - Finally, all you need to do is configure your kubeconfig file.
-To do that, type in the command: **aws eks --region <region name>  update-kubeconfig --name <name of your eks cluster>**
+To do that, type in the command: **aws eks --region {region name}  update-kubeconfig --name {name of your eks cluster}**

 ## Helm Instrustions
 This project uses helm to build a chart that configures our kubernetes deployment and service for us.
 Charts are helpful for easily sharing, packaging, configuring, and deploying applications and services onto Kubernetes clusters.